Trevor Brennan, Administrative Operations Specialist

 Joined NMCDHH in July 2007

 Lisa Dignan directs the Community Engagement Department and programs focused on the professional development of signed language interpreters, including New Mexico Mentoring.
-She administers a variety of contracts to improve communication access for people who are Deaf or Hard of Hearing by increasing the pool of highly skilled interpreters.
-She works closely with the Signed Language Interpreting Practices Board on issues around licensure of interpreters, and served seven years on the New Mexico Administrative Office of the Courts Language Access Advisory Committee.
-She is a member or Chair of several committees working to improve language access.
+She administers a variety of programs to improve communication access for people who are Deaf or Hard of Hearing by increasing the pool of highly skilled interpreters.
+She works closely with the Signed Language Interpreting Practices Board on issues around licensure of interpreters and served seven years on the New Mexico Administrative Office of the Courts Language Access Advisory Committee.
 Lisa has served as the Interim Executive Director of NMCDHH on two separate occasions.
-Lisa relocated to Albuquerque in 2007 after serving as the disability services Coordinator at Laramie County Community College in Wyoming for 13 years.
-A nationally certified interpreter with over 25 years of experience and a lengthy history in the independent living movement, Lisa earned a master’s degree in adult education from the University of Wyoming and holds RID certifications in interpretation and transliteration.
+Lisa is a California native who has lived in seven different states and relocated to Albuquerque in 2007 after serving as the disability services coordinator at Laramie County Community College in Wyoming for 13 years.
+A nationally certified interpreter with over 35 years of experience and a lengthy history in the independent living movement, Lisa earned a master’s degree in adult education from the University of Wyoming and holds RID certifications in interpretation and transliteration.

 Jessica Eubank, Communication Development Specialist